yngvem/group-lasso/README.md

  5. Better ScikitLearn compatibility
     - Use Mixins?
     - Use randomness correctly
- 6. Multiple regression
- 7. Classification problems (I have an experimental implementation, but it's not tested yet)
+ 6. Classification problems (I have an experimental implementation, but it's not tested yet)

 Unfortunately, the most interesting parts are the least important ones, so expect the list to be worked on from both ends simultaneously.